Introduction: Cast On

 As you knit, the yarn will easily unwind from the center of the ball while the whole ball stays put.
 It's certainly not wrong to use the exterior tail, but the ball of yarn will bounce around on your lap, the floor, or inside your bag as you go, picking up dirt and tangles on the way.

 To get ready for the long tail cast on, pull a length of yarn from the ball about the length of your arm span (the "long tail").
 On your non-dominant hand, thread the yarn from the ball through your fingers as shown: from the ball to between your pinky and ring fingers, around the back of your index finger and thumb and over your palm.

 Pinch the two tails with your last three fingers while spreading your thumb and index finger apart slightly to create a taut loop of yarn around them.

-Long Tail Cast On
+Step 3: Long Tail Cast On

 Pick up a needle with your right hand and bring it under the loop you made between thumb and index finger.
 Use your right index finger to pinch the yarn to the needle and lift it slightly, then rotate your needle counterclockwise towards your thumb, bringing the point to touch your thumb just below the yarn wrapped around it.